Storage is a hot topic for many households. There never seems to be enough, especially in modern homes, where storage is often at a premium.

-- Cabin and high sleeper beds: ideal for children’s bedrooms, cabin and high sleeper beds allow you to add cupboards, drawers and hanging space underneath without increasing the floor space of the bed.
+- Cabin and high sleeper beds: ideal for bedrooms, cabin and space-saving children’s midsleeper beds allow you to add cupboards, drawers and hanging space underneath without increasing the floor space of the bed.
 They’re perfect for box rooms.
 If the room is over the stairs and you’re dealing with the slope created by the ceiling of the stairs, a custom fitted bed makes the most of the available space.

 - Under bed storage: if a storage, cabin, or high sleeper bed aren’t an option, then try making the most of the space under your bed.
 Plastic boxes or zip-up bags are two options for all kinds of belongings.